venkateshchary/plogs/README.md

 ```

 <b>Note</b>: It's recommended to view colored logs with the `less` terminal command - if `less` doesn't work be default, `less -r` is worth trying.
 Also, Pretty Logs
-was not designed to show colored files in Vim, Atom, Sublime, and other popular text editors.
+was not designed to show colored files in Vim, Emacs, Atom, Sublime, and other popular text editors.